Lost and Stolen Firearms

 - In Milwaukee, a single gun dealer had sold more than half of crime guns recovered in crimes in that city.

-- In Chicago and Detroit, tracing played a major role in instigating strings on gun dealers violating the law.
+- In Chicago and Detroit, tracing played a major role in instigating stings on gun dealers violating the law.

 - In Boston, trace data helped show the impact of a major anti-gun trafficking initiative.

-Approximately two years ago Chicago was the first city, with funding from Joyce Foundation and the City of Chicago, a partnership with the Chicago Crime Lab undertook the development of a Trace Data Report that traced crime gun activity in the city.
-But, on the national level, no other city has produced a report since.
+In 2013, Chicago was the first city, with funding from Joyce Foundation and the City of Chicago, and in partnership with the Chicago Crime Lab, to develop a Trace Data Report that traced crime gun activity in the city.